emma2tu/EHR-Antibiotics-Ranking/README.md

 | Agreement cases    |      349 |               0.946 |                0.946 |
 | Disagreement cases |      250 |               0.852 |                0.976 |

-These results suggest a practical design: use the classifier as the primary prediction engine, and use retrieval as an interpretable support layer that provides similar-patient provenance.
+These results suggest that retrieval could be used as an interpretable support layer for patient antibiotic susceptibility prediction.